ilarne/card-shuffle-tech-test/README.md

 Alternatively, while the SpecRunner.html file is opened in Chrome, the Dev Tools can be used to execute code without the need to manually load the scripts:

-  - SpecRunner.html > Right-Click + Inspect > Console
+  - SpecRunner.html > Right-click + Inspect > Console

 ### How to use